 A lessee may at any time with the consent of the Governor surrender his lease.

 [67, 68.
-Repealed by No. 66 of 1954 s.
+Repealed: No. 66 of 1954 s.
 16.]

 69. Minister to have access to lease

 The Minister and officers authorised by him in that behalf shall at all reasonable times have access to any lease, buildings situated thereon, and workings therein, and to all books and records of the lessee relating to such lease, and the operations carried on thereon, for the purpose of examining and inspecting the same.